 Hudson Area Young Entrepreneurs Academy (YEA!)
-Launches Fall 2016!The Hudson Area Chamber of Commerce and Tourism Bureau is pleased to bring the Young Entrepreneurs Academy (YEA!) to the area to transform middle and high school students into business owners as part of a weekly entrepreneurship education class beginning this fall.
+Accepting Applications for 2017-2018 ProgramThe Hudson Area Chamber of Commerce and Tourism Bureau is pleased to offer another year of the Young Entrepreneurs Academy (YEA!) to the area to transform middle and high school students into business owners as part of a weekly entrepreneurship education class.

 YEA! is a cutting-edge program that takes students ages 11 to 18 through the process of starting and launching a real business or social movement over the course of an academic year.
 By the end of the class, students own and operate fully-formed and functioning businesses, which may be carried on after their graduation from the program.

-Partnering with the Hudson Area Chamber of Commerce and Tourism Bureau are the Hudson School District and the University of Wisconsin–River Falls.
+Partnering with the Hudson Area Chamber of Commerce and Tourism Bureau are the Hudson School District, the University of Wisconsin–River Falls, and Xcel Engergy.

 For more information contact Eric J Wenz Sr., YEA!
 Program Manager at firstname.lastname@example.org.
 To begin the application process or to learn how you can become a YEA! program sponsor, click the links at the top of this page.

 The Young Entrepreneurs Academy (YEA!) teaches middle and high school go-getters how to start and run their own, REAL businesses.